Food & Shelter Outreach

 St. Timothy Anglican Church, Burnaby

 St. Timothy's continues an ongoing commitment as the North Burnaby distribution depot for the Greater Vancouver Food Bank.
 Every Thursday (except for the weeks when assistance cheques are received) St. Timothy's welcomes upwards of 100 participants.
 A parish host program has helped in liaising with the neighbourhood, the volunteers, and the people who come to the Food Bank for assistance with groceries.
-Contact Rev. Stephanie Shepard by email.
+Contact the parish by email.

 BREAKFAST CLUB: Every Thursday morning from 8 – 9am breakfast is served to an average of 100 homeless and at risk persons.
 Our guests come from various regions in metro Vancouver.
 Breakfast includes scrambled eggs and ham. hash brown potatoes, toast, coffee, tea, orange juice, orange and banana sections, and baked goods from local bakeries.